Universal-Debloater-Alliance/universal-android-debloater-next-generation/CONTRIBUTING.md

 ## For who is this guide?

-This guide is meant for users who want to contribute to the codebase of Universal Android Debloater, whether that is the application code or the JSON-file for adding packages.
+This guide is meant for users who want to contribute to the codebase of Universal Android Debloater New Generation, whether that is the application code or the JSON-file for adding packages.
 To keep all processes streamlined and consistent, we're asking you to stick to this guide whenever contributing.

 ## What are the guidelines?